Follow the Step-by-Step Guide to enable Two Factor Authentication for Amazon Web Services(AWS) using miniOrange Authenticator

 - If you are redirected to your dashboard, you have successfully configured OTP over SMS as your 2FA method.

-- Similarly you can configure rest of the 2FA methods for miniOrange dashboard.
-Click Here for the Guide
+- Similarly you can configure rest of the 2FA methods for miniOrange dashboard by following this guide.

-- To configure 2FA methods for end-users Click here.
+- To configure 2FA methods for end-users, You can find the guide here.

 6.2: Enable 2FA for Users of Amazon Web Services application.